About

 Founder and Executive Director

 Hi everyone!
 My name is Debralyn Woodberry-Shaw (she/her) and I am the founder and executive director of ELIE Circle.
 The idea for ELIE Circle came about in 2010 when I was a summer camp counselor working with 6-19-year-old girls.
 In 2014, I started work on ELIE Circle Manual: A Guide to Understanding and Engaging Black Adolescent Girls in my MSW program at the University of Pittsburgh.
 I soft launched ELIE Circle in 2015 facilitating training sessions based on what I learned during my Master of Social Work (MSW) program specifically around trauma and Black young people.
 ELIE Circle officially became a LLC in 2017.
 After informally conducting and facilitating research, I decided to enter an Education PhD program at the University of Pittsburgh in 2019 to learn more about research to improve my practice.
 Besides diving deeper into research, my primary goal of going into the PhD program was to expand ELIE Circle.
-As a PhD candidate, I am currently exploring the gendered racial identity of 5th-12th grade Black girls in community-based educational spaces.
-[Updated 7.2023]
+I finished my PhD candidate in 2024.
+For my dissertation, Supporting 5th-12th Grade Black Girls in Community-Based Educational Spaces, I developed and empirically tested a conceptual model for staff in CBES to use to explore gendered racial socialization messages and 5th-12th grade Black girls’ interpretation of messages, gendered racial identity ideologies, and outward display of sense of self in community-based educational spaces.
+[Updated 6.2024]

 Debralyn Woodberry-Shaw Headshot